Black Women Less Likely to Get Chemo

-Research has shown that breast cancer in African American women is genetically different compared to breast cancer in white women.
+Research has shown that breast cancer in Black women is genetically different compared to breast cancer in white women.
 It's usually more aggressive and diagnosed at an earlier age and at a more advanced stage.

-A study suggests that African American women are less likely than white women to get treatment aimed at bringing about the best possible outcome.
+A study suggests that Black women are less likely than white women to get treatment aimed at bringing about the best possible outcome.
 This is troubling.
 The researchers found that a number of factors explained the differences in treatment, including social and financial circumstances such as a lack of insurance.
 The researchers also found that differences in treatment preferences probably explained some of the difference.
-This might mean that more African American women may choose not to have chemotherapy even though there are no other obstacles to that treatment.
+This might mean that more Black women may choose not to have chemotherapy even though there are no other obstacles to that treatment.

-If you're an African American woman diagnosed with breast cancer, you can't change the genetics of the cancer.
+If you're a Black woman diagnosed with breast cancer, you can't change the genetics of the cancer.
 But, together with your medical team, you can work toward getting the best possible treatment for your unique situation.